tylerjwoodfin/tools/README.md

 ## timecard.py

 My Raspberry Pi email everybody on a list on Thursdays to remind us to enter our time for the week.
-Anybody can sign up at [https://tyler.cloud/timecard], or through our organization's internal website.
+Anybody can sign up on [my website](https://tyler.cloud/timecard), or through our organization's internal website.

 ## Contact
 - tyler.cloud